 The Pet Loss Remembrance Circle is peer-led by Carol Fitzpatrick, CVT, ACC.
 Carol provides a road map to help you get through this challenging time.

 This meeting is a special time set aside for you to begin to move through the grief process.
-You will learn about the grieving process, about how pets have become such an important part of the human experience, and most importantly, remember the pet you have lost.
+You will learn about the grieving process, be with people who have experienced a similar loss, and most importantly, remember the pet you have lost.

 It is our goal that you will leave with a sense of hope, of having been understood and with increased acceptance of the feelings surrounding your loss.